tomeknazz/tomeknazz/README.md

 <h2>Hi there 👋</h2>

-I'm an Gdańsk University of Technology, Faculty of Electronics Telecommunications and Informatics student (I semester).
+I'm an Gdańsk University of Technology, Faculty of Electronics Telecommunications and Informatics student (1st semester).

 - 🔭 I’m currently working on improving my coding skills